jbossdemocentral/fuse-financial-cicd/README.md

 ## Setup MySql database, AMQ broker and Jenkins

-You can either setup all of them using GUI on OpenShift console, or using command line as follows
+You can either setup all of them using the OpenShift web console, or using the command line as follows

 ```